Employment law at Girlings

 Bear in mind that the vast majority of unfair and wrongful dismissal claims do not reach a trial, hence the stages set out above are illustrative.
 If a claim settles early or during the proceedings and before trial, the fees payable will necessarily be lower.
 In addition, you may wish to handle the claim yourself and only have our advice in relation to some of the stages or some aspects of the case – such as disclosure or advocacy.
 This can also be agreed based on your individual needs.

 We do not typically act under Conditional Fee Arrangements or Damages Based Agreements but there may be situations where we will consider this.
-In such cases we would agree terms in writing with you and provide further information to you on the scheme if relevant.
+In such cases we would agree bespoke terms in writing with you.

 Please note that you may have other funding options available (such as cover under an insurance policy).
 A member of our team will be happy to discuss this with you.